Interstate 85: North Carolina

-In North Carolina, I-85 enters a relatively rural area near Kings Mountain before entering the Gastonia and Charlotte areas.
-In Charlotte, I-85 bypasses Charlotte Douglas International Airport and turns northeastward just before reaching Uptown Charlotte; thus, I-85 just bypasses uptown to the north where it junctions with I-77.
-North of Charlotte, the highway passes near Concord, Salisbury, Lexington, and High Point before reaching Greensboro.
+In North Carolina, I-85 enters a relatively rural area inside The Foothills of the state, surrounding Kings Mountain.
+The interstate enters into Gastonia, before entering into Charlotte.
+Inside Charlotte, I-85 is adjacent to the Charlotte Douglas International Airport and turns northeastward just before reaching Uptown Charlotte; thus, I-85 just traverses in the northern outskirts of uptown where it junctions with I-77.
+North of Charlotte, the highway goes in mostly the outskirts of the municipalities of Concord, Salisbury, Lexington, and High Point before reaching Greensboro.

-At Greensboro, I-85 shifts away from downtown I-85 Bus (old I-85 through town).
-I-85 then joins I-40 east of downtown, and the two highways are cosigned as they pass through Burlington, Graham, and Mebane then separate near Hillsborough where I-40 turns toward Chapel Hill, Cary, and Raleigh.
-After the split with I-40, I-85 continues to Durham, before turning northeastward through Oxford then Henderson toward Virginia.
+I-85 continues in the southern outskirts of Greensboro, before I-40 merges onto it, when exiting Greensboro.
+The concurrent two routes are cosigned when they traverse south of the downtown areas of Burlington, Graham, and Mebane, before they separate in Hillsborough where I-40 turns toward Chapel Hill, Cary, and Raleigh.
+After the diversion with I-40, I-85 continues to Durham, before turning northeastward through Oxford then Henderson toward Virginia.